AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 I wish some more of my colleagues had asked how I was doing and if I wanted to catch up.
 Even some messages that made me feel I had a beneficial impact on them would have been appreciated.
 Anything I could take with me for the future would have made the experience less painful.

 If you are on the other side and know someone who has been laid off, don't be a stranger.
 Drop them an email or a slack message asking if they want to get together for a coffee.
 Even if they ignore you or say no, that's fine.
-Everyone deals with this differently.
+Everyone deals with getting laid-off differently.
 The important thing is that they will remember that you reached out to them.

 ### Thoughts about the reason for laying me off

 That I was on the hit list at this company was both surprising and not surprising.
-I was one of the 1st engineers to join the company which in theory should have protected.
+I was one of the 1st engineers to join the company which in theory should have protected me.
 But, there were subtle and not-so-subtle hints that some people wanted me to leave.
 Probably because of that very reason.

 The official reason for disestablishing my role was that the company had too many backend engineers.
 I was "too senior" (whatever that means) and hence expensive to keep on.
 By letting me go, they could save more jobs.